pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 The TiDB Operator will create extra Services together with multiple statefulsets:

-* For PD: no change
+* For PD: N+1 Services should be created, N headless services and 1 client service
-* For TiKV: no change
+* For TiKV: N headless services should be created
 * For TiDB: N+1 Services should be created, N client services and 1 main client service

 ### Upgrade: